 If you haven’t heard, it’s no longer cool to rest and ice an injury.
-Stop doing the RICE method and start doing METH instead.
-I coined the acronym METH about a decade ago and it’s been very popular ever since.
-The reason is simple: it works!
+Forget the old RICE method and start using METH instead.
+I coined the acronym over a decade ago in this article, and it’s been popular ever since—for good reason: it works!

 METH stands for movement, elevation, traction, and heat.
-Notice how movement is first on the list?
-There’s a reason for that… it’s the priority!
-Actually, movement is involved in every aspect of METH.
-Let’s take a closer look.
+Notice how movement comes first?
+That’s intentional—it’s the priority!
+In fact, movement is involved in every aspect of METH.
+Let’s break it down.

 Movement

-Choose a pain-free movement that resonates well with you, such as walking, cycling, rowing, or swimming.
-If you’re in a cast, just wiggling your fingers or toes may be enough.
-Pick something that does not cause pain and do it.
-Even better, pick something that relieves your pain and do it!
-For athletes, concentric-based movements, like cycling or sled dragging, work well because they don’t cause any muscle damage.
-For most individuals, walking does the job.
+Choose a pain-free movement that works for you—walking, cycling, rowing, or swimming are great options.
+If you’re in a cast, even wiggling your fingers or toes counts.
+The key is to pick something that doesn’t cause pain—or better yet, relieves it.
+For athletes, concentric-based movements like cycling or sled dragging are ideal since they don’t cause muscle damage.
+For most people, walking does the trick.

 Elevation